marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/arm-function-attributes.rst

 .. index:: isr function attribute, ARM

-.. gcc-attr:: isr
+.. arm-fn-attr:: isr

   Use this attribute on ARM to write Interrupt Service Routines.
-This is an alias to the :gcc-attr:`interrupt` attribute above.
+This is an alias to the :arm-fn-attr:`interrupt` attribute above.

 .. index:: long_call function attribute, ARM, short_call function attribute, ARM, indirect calls, ARM

-.. gcc-attr:: long_call, short_call
+.. arm-fn-attr:: long_call, short_call

   These attributes specify how a particular function is called.
   These attributes override the
   :option:`-mlong-calls` (see :ref:`arm-options`)
   command-line switch and ``#pragma long_calls`` settings.
-For ARM, the :gcc-attr:`long_call` attribute indicates that the function might be far away from the call site and require a different (more expensive) calling sequence.
+For ARM, the :arm-fn-attr:`long_call` attribute indicates that the function might be far away from the call site and require a different (more expensive) calling sequence.
 The ``short_call`` attribute always places the offset to the function from the call site into the :samp:`BL`